AlanJYLi/cv-portfolio/_pages/loan_default.md

 #### Key Contributions and Highlights
 1.Led the team to build the project framework and end-to-end working pipeline, and managed the project progress.
 2.Built Gradient Boosting Classification model on loan default detection and achieved better predicting performance compared with baseline models (e.g. Logistic Regression, Decision Tree, Random Forest and Naive Bayes).
 3.Applied Bayesian Optimization approach in hyperparameter tuning which improved the efficiency of model selection.
-4.Gained experience in handling imbalanced data in classification problems and applied SMOTE (Synthetic Minority Oversampling Technique) method to oversample the minority class
+4.Gained experience in handling imbalanced data in classification problems and applied SMOTE (Synthetic Minority Oversampling Technique) method to oversample the minority class.

 <br/>